-Safe? helps teams and individuals to work through the hypothetical process from observation to referral.
-The reality is that safeguarding doesn’t end there and we recommend you make sure you and your teams are comfortable with your current safeguarding policy and referral processes.
+Safeguarding doesn’t end here and we recommend you make sure you and your teams are comfortable and confident with your current safeguarding policy and referral processes.

 The resource has been developed in partnership with leading safeguarding agency, thirtyone:eight who have been providing training, consultancy and support for churches, charities and organisations for over 40 years, making them leading experts in safeguarding, working with government to inform legislation and promoting high standards in safeguarding practice.